Skip to content

 The walls and trim are Simply White, and the vanity is Green Smoke by Farrow & Ball.

-Benjamin Moore Simply White Exterior
+Benjamin Moore Simply White on an Exterior

 I was only able to find one all-Simply-White exterior for you, but it’s a gooder!